RineST21/IoT-PiSec-Test/README.md

 # IoT-PiSec-Test

 This project creates a weather monitoring system using the ESP8266 to collect data from the DHT11 and BMP280 sensors and the Raspberry Pi as a server for data storage and visualisation.
-It then tests its level of security at the level of database, communication etc...

 ## Overview